Suuwam/blog-posts/posts/student-ml-project.md

 - What surprised you in the results?
 - What would you do differently now?

-When you write this as a narrative, you sound like someone who *actually learned*—and that's memorable.
+When you write this as a narrative, you sound like someone who *actually learned*-and that's memorable.

 #### 5. **The Interview Test**